F-crystal/paintings/README.md

 <br>
 Data Source:[第壹印像](https://topimage.design)
 <br>
-Main Functions:Main functions: simple search, expert search, category browsing
+Main functions: simple search, expert search, category browsing
 <br>
 Main Languages: php, html, css, javascript, sql
 <!-- The project title should be self explanotory and try not to make it a mouthful.
 (Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)